 Annotation Interface Input

-The method that is annotated with this annotation must also comply with the following constraints:
+If applied to a method, the method that is annotated with this annotation must also comply with the following constraints:

 • Must not be annotated with any other react annotation